knowm/XChange/README.md

 ## [![XChange](http://xeiam.com/wp-content/uploads/xchangelogo.png)](http://xeiam.com/xchange) XChange
-XChange is a Java library providing a simple and consistent API for interacting with over a dozen Bitcoin exchanges providing a consistent interface for trading and accessing market data.
+XChange is a Java library providing a simple and consistent API for interacting with 30+ Bitcoin exchanges providing a consistent interface for trading and accessing market data.

 ## Important!
 The world of Bitcoin changes quickly and XChange is no exception.
 The best way to stay updated on important announcements is to follow tweets on [Xeiam's Twitter page](https://twitter.com/Xeiam).
 For the latest bugfixes and features you should use the [snapshot jars] (https://oss.sonatype.org/content/groups/public/com/xeiam/xchange/) or build yourself from the DEVELOP branch.
 See below for more details about building with Maven.
 To report bugs and see what issues people are currently working on see the [issues page](https://github.com/timmolter/XChange/issues).
 There are also most likely some open [bounties](http://xeiam.com/bounties) to be had as well.